 The mysterious island of New Zealand is full of natural beauty, but the city of Wellington is full of wonderful manmade creations.
-Known for offering alternative and innovative perspectives, artsy Wellington neighbourhoods to discover include Civic Square and the Cuba Art Quarter.
+Known for offering alternative and innovative perspectives, artsy Wellington neighborhoods to discover include Civic Square and the Cuba Art Quarter.
 From international artists to local crafters, these ten contemporary art galleries in Wellington showcase the best of New Zealand’s art.
-Read on to claim a unique Special Offer promotion from one of the best galleries in Wellington.

 Artrium Gallery keeps a busy schedule, showcasing a new line-up of talent almost every month.
 The gallery is focused on the new, searching for and promoting the early careers of emerging artists without limiting itself to any specific genre or material; visitors will find paintings and sculptures as well as jewellery and glass.
 Artrium typically puts on group shows, bringing together various artists around a single theme.
-In Windy Wellington, for example, the city’s landscapes were a focus.
 The owner has quirky taste and regularly finds fascinating artists, including David Boyle, creator of amazing pour-over book sculptures.

 Artrium Gallery, 310 Tinakori Road #4, Wellington, New Zealand, +64 4 499 4411